Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

 The following figure shows the transport landscape:

 The following list provides a summary of the tasks to set up this landscape:

 - Get entitled to use Transport Management Service.
-You can use an own global Cloud Foundry account (for the following steps, I assume that you have a global account of SAP Cloud Platform, Cloud Foundry environment).
+You can use an own global Cloud Foundry account (for the following steps, I assume that you have a global account of SAP Business Technology Platform, Cloud Foundry environment).
 Check out the documentation of Transport Management Service to find out about eventual process changes once the Transport Management Service becomes general available and the beta phase ends.